 ADAM NATHANIEL FURMAN

-Using a Phoenician furnace, the artisan pulls out a glowing ball of molten glass using a metal rod and blows air into the molten mass creating a glowing bubble.
-After a few seconds, the artisan rotates the pole to create a bulbous shape and then inserts it into a custom-made cast-iron mould for the object to take the desired shape and is detached from the metal bar.
+The process of creating each piece is a labor-intensive and meticulous process that requires patience and skill.
+Using a Phoenician furnace, the artisans heat up recycled glass until it turns into a glowing ball of molten glass.
+Then, using a metal rod, they pull out the ball of glass and blow air into it to create a glowing bubble.
+The artisan then rotates the pole to create the desired bulbous shape and inserts it into a custom-made cast-iron mould.
+The glass is then left to cool down to take the desired shape and is detached from the metal bar.